 From 2003 to 2015 Grzegorz was working at the Poza Centrum – Psychotherapy and Coaching Centre in Warsaw, Poland.
 In October 2015 he moved to Melbourne and joined the Melbourne Processwork Centre.

 Grzegorz is a faculty member of ANZPOP – Australia and New Zealand Process Oriented Psychology.
-He is also a faculty member and supervisor-in-training at the Institute of Process Psychology Poland, and a faculty member of the Process Work Institute of India.
+He is also a faculty member and supervisor at the Institute for Process Oriented Psychology Poland, and a faculty member of the Process Work Institute of India.

 Grzegorz also teaches Processwork and runs a variety of personal growth workshops.
 Prior to moving to Australia, he was a teacher of the two-year Certificate in Processwork Psychotherapy in Wrocław, Poland.

 Grzegorz developed a series of workshops entitled the Psychology of Career and a short-term therapy model for people working on issues of motivation.
 He was also the co-developer of a specialised program about feedback, delivered in the organisational context (companies including Colliers, Saint-Gobain, and Motul), and as workshops and lectures open to the general public.